EdinburghNLP/scriptbase/README.md

 * processed/summaries/      - folder containing plain-text versions of the movie's IMDB summaries (if any)

 ## ScriptBase-J can be found in the scriptbase_jinni folder.
-### It contains the following additional data for 917 movies:
+### It contains .tar.gz archives with the following additional data for 917 movies:
 * jinni.html                    - the movie's Jinni[3] page (2015 dump)
 * processed/script_clean.txt    - plain-text version of the movie script, manually corrected for inconsistencies
 * processed/script.xml          - XML version of the movie script, with various automatic annotations